SpaceFozzy/dRAGula/README.md

 When you provide a prompt about the novel, the following happens:

-1. ChatGPT is asked to consider your prompt and generate queries for the vector store to find relevant passages.
-ChatGPT produces multiple queries to allow for a diversity in the supporting passages.
+1. GPT-4 is asked to consider your prompt and generate queries for the vector store to find relevant passages.
+GPT-4 produces multiple queries to allow for a diversity in the supporting passages.
-2. The multiple queries produced by ChatGPT are fed into PGVector to find relevant passages.
+2. The multiple queries produced by GPT-4 are fed into PGVector to find relevant passages.
 Results are reduced to a unique set.
-3. The relevant passages are passed as context to ChatGPT along with the original question.
-ChatGPT is prompted to refer to the passages in its response.
+3. The relevant passages are passed as context to GPT-4 along with the original question.
+GPT-4 is prompted to refer to the passages in its response.

 ## Re-Ingesting The Text